Buneishadieh/my-website/README.md

 #### This is a personal website ,am using it to showcase my programming skills and accomplished projects, Current version:2020
 #### By **Bunei Shadrack**
 ## Description
 This is a unique website which you can use to market yourself.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+It is also suitable for publishing your exprience as well as major personal attributes.You view my website using the following live link:https://buneishadieh.github.io/my-website/
 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
+* Go to browser
-* in a simple
-* easy-to-understand
-* format
+* Search for (my-website)
-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
+* Click for download button
+* Select type of operating system
+* After selection click install and follow prompt instructions and you are good to go.
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+This app is not compatible with window vista and below.In order to be compatible you have to upgrade your operating system to better versions.The use of this app is user friendly ,no other debugs so far.
 ## Technologies Used
-{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}
+This app is purely programmed using latest html and css i.e Html5 and Css3.The good thing about these latest languages is that it icorporates the app friend user interface and your can select different themes based on your specifications.
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+Incase your exprience any debug when installing or using kindly reach our online team by chatting with them.If you want to add,contribute  or suggest on this applicatication kindly send email to :buneishadrack5@gmail.com
 ### License
-*{Determine the license under which this application can be used.
-See below for more details on licensing.}* Copyright (c) {year} **{List of contributors or company name}*
+*©2020 Synopsys, Inc. All Rights Reserved*
+Copyright (c) 2020 **By Bunei Shadrack*